 MOOCs are courses that are made available online to a large audience.
-Course material and lectures are usually provided at Data protection: the personal data of the students must only no additional costs and cover a range of topics.
-Costs may be be collected and processed to the extent necessary for the incurred however for course certification.
-Popular MOOCs with a training purpose. large course catalogue include EdX, Coursera, Futurelearn, and so The eLearning tool must have adequate security to protect the on.
-The German Ministry for Economic Cooperation and Developcollected personal data of the students, such as their names ment also offers the free eLearning platform Atingi for all kinds and addresses.
-Flawed or inadequate data security puts the of trainings for end users in the Global South, including certified rights of participants at risk, who should enjoy robust data provocational trainings.
-Atingi can be used to create courses from tection allowing them to freelyl use the eLearning tool without scratch as well, and offers methodological support and evaluafear of negative personal consequences > RMMV Guidebook tions for remote M&E purposes.
-MOOCs with a specific focus on Section 2.3.1.
-RMMV-related content include NASA ARSET (Satellites, Sensors), Copernicus MOOC (Satellites), and SERVIR Global (Satellite, GIS).
-Project Examples/Use Cases Further RMMV learning content is available for free from Global eLearning platform for end users Atingi, reputable research institutions on Edx, Coursera, MIT Openwww.atingi.org CourseWare (GIS), and OPEN.ED@PSU (GIS).
+Course material and lectures are usually provided at no additional costs and cover a range of topics.
+Costs may be incurred however for course certification.
+Popular MOOCs with a large course catalogue include EdX, Coursera, Futurelearn, and so on.
+The German Ministry for Economic Cooperation and Development also offers the free eLearning platform Atingi for all kinds of trainings for end users in the Global South, including certified vocational trainings.
+Atingi can be used to create courses from scratch as well, and offers methodological support and evaluations for remote M&E purposes.
+MOOCs with a specific focus on RMMV-related content include NASA ARSET (Satellites, Sensors), Copernicus MOOC (Satellites), and SERVIR Global (Satellite, GIS).
+Further RMMV learning content is available for free from reputable research institutions on Edx, Coursera, MIT Open-CourseWare (GIS), and OPEN.ED@PSU (GIS).